tholonia/iching_cli/book/v2/markdown/hexagram_22.md

 Yet there loomed the shadow of doubt, a familiar force that questioned if her efforts could ever truly embody the ocean’s vastness.
 The sea, both adversary and muse, challenged her perceptions and nudged her toward deeper understanding.

-As Eleanor wrestled with direction and form, she realized the true subject was not the ocean's outward form but its soul—a lesson in mastery over one's craft and self.
+As Eleanor wrestled with direction and form, she realized the true subject was not the ocean's outward form but its soul, a lesson in mastery over one's craft and self.

 In surrendering to the sea’s lessons, Eleanor's canvas blossomed into a symphony of blues and greys, capturing the ocean’s eternal dance.
 Her struggles yielded a masterpiece of transcendence, echoing the sea’s essence and her own journey of self-discovery.